supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Set Operations.md

 - Every element of resultant set is a [[Mathematical Structures#Ordered N-tuple $(a, b, ldots, n)$|tuple]] .
 - Cartesian product can be performed on any finite number of sets.
 - Cartesian product is neither commutative not associative.
+- Cartesian product of two sets is the set of all [[Relations|relations]] between them.

 > [!example] Example
 > ![[Pasted image 20231009193356.png]]